ringcentral/ringcentral-api-docs/docs/webhooks.md

 ## Create a Webhook URL

-To create a webhook, you'll need webserver that listens on a specif URL for events, known as the webhook URL, that you will configure when creating the subscription.
+To create a webhook, you'll need webserver that listens on a specific URL for events, known as the webhook URL, that you will configure when creating the subscription.
 The webhook URL service must meet the following requirements:

 1. is available on the Internet
 2. has a TLS / SSL enabled*